anwarendo/alx-higher_level_programming/0x00-python-hello_world/README.md

   * [2-print.py](./2-print.py) &larr; a python script that prints a hard coded text exactly
   * [3-print_number.py](./3-print_number.py) &larr; prints the integer stored in the variable number followed by Battery street
   * [4-print_float.py](./4-print_float.py) &larr; prints the float stored in the variable number with a precision of 2 digits
+  * [5-print_string.py](./5-print_string.py) &larr; prints 3 times a string stored in the variable str, followed by its first 9 characters